auvipy/cell/docs/user-guide/index.rst

         except KeyError:
             logger = agent.spawn(Logger)

-In the above example we check if an actor s already spawned in any of the workers.
+In the above example we check if an actor is already spawned in any of the workers.
-If no Logger is found in any of the workers, the :py:meth:`agents.Agent.select` will throw an exception.
+If Logger is found in any of the workers, the :py:meth:`agents.Agent.select` will throw an exception of type :py:class:`KeyError`.